icopy-site/awesome-cn/docs/awesome/awesome-audit-algorithms.md

 ## Papers

 ### 2025
+- [P2NIA: Privacy-Preserving Non-Iterative Auditing](https://arxiv.org/abs/2504.00874) - (ECAI) *Proposes a mutually beneficial collaboration for both the auditor and the platform: a privacy-preserving and non-iterative audit scheme that enhances fairness assessments using synthetic or local data, avoiding the challenges associated with traditional API-based audits.*
+- [The Fair Game: Auditing & debiasing AI algorithms overtime](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/9E8408C67F7CE30505122DD1586D9FA2/S3033373325000080a.pdf/the-fair-game-auditing-and-debiasing-ai-algorithms-over-time.pdf) - (Cambridge Forum on AI: Law and Governance) *Aims to simulate the evolution of ethical and legal frameworks in the society by creating an auditor which sends feedback to a debiasing algorithm deployed around an ML system.*
 - [Robust ML Auditing using Prior Knowledge](https://arxiv.org/pdf/2505.04796) - (ICML) *Formally establishes the conditions under which an auditor can prevent audit manipulations using prior knowledge about the ground truth.*
 - [CALM: Curiosity-Driven Auditing for Large Language Models](https://arxiv.org/abs/2501.02997) - (AAAI) *Auditing as a black-box optimization problem where the goal is to automatically uncover input-output pairs of the target LLMs that exhibit illegal, immoral, or unsafe behaviors.*
 - [Queries, Representation & Detection: The Next 100 Model Fingerprinting Schemes](https://arxiv.org/abs/2412.13021) - (AAAI) *Divides model fingerprinting into three core components, to identify ∼100 previously unexplored combinations of these and gain insights into their performance.*